Long-time asymptotics and stability for the sine-Gordon equation: Contour Deformation

 Here recall that $\calZ$ is given by \eqref{mathcal-z} and $\Upsilon$ is defined in \eqref{Up}.
 We now introduce another matrix-valued function $m^{(2)}$:

 Here $\calR^{(2)}$ will be chosen to remove the jump on the real axis and bring about new analytic jump matrices with the desired exponential decay along the contour $\Sigma^{(2)}$.
-Straight forward computation gives
+Straight forward computations give

 We want to make sure that the following condition is satisfied